 Scars such as this are either going to take very long to heal or will never heal, especially if the wood has rotten.
 In this case the best would be to remove the rotted wood, score the edge of the bark to expose the cambium and then seal.
 Doing this repeatedly will stimulate healing.

 Image caption.
 Front view of the tree after work

-Although this tree is developing well, and the vision I had for it is beginning to materialize the main branch is still almost non-existent.
+Although this tree also grown from seed as with the first tree in this post, is developing well, and the vision I had for it is beginning to materialize the main branch is still almost non-existent.
 The branches which have not been cut are being developed as the main branch.
 At the moment the base of the branch is too thin so I am growing these branches long and without ever cutting their growing tip, so they continue to extent.
 Eventually the base will become thick enough and I will be able to cut the branch/es back.

 When I was taught how to style bonsai trees, I was told that I should not have any branches coming towards me in the lower part of the tree.
 However imagine my surprise when I visited several famous Japanese shohin nurseries and saw their extensive use of branches in this position.
 They certainly can add a lot of volume to the tree, especially if they are to be displayed in winter when there are no leaves to hide behind.